decaporg/decap-cms/website/content/docs/github-backend.md

 ## Specifying a status for deploy previews

 The GitHub backend supports [deploy preview links](../deploy-preview-links).
-Netlify CMS checks the `context` of a commit's [statuses](https://help.github.com/articles/about-status-checks/) and infers one that seems to represent a deploy preview.
+Decap CMS checks the `context` of a commit's [statuses](https://help.github.com/articles/about-status-checks/) and infers one that seems to represent a deploy preview.
 If you need to customize this behavior, you can specify which context to look for using `preview_context`: